LucaMalavolta/PyORBIT/docs/installation.rst

   ./compile.sh

 in the main directory of the source code of ``PyORBIT``.
-Note that you have to run the command everytime you change a file in the code, otherwise the compiled version will stay behind.
+Note that you have to run the command every time you change a file in the code, otherwise the compiled version will stay behind.

 .. code:: bash